firecat53/dockerfiles/wireguard-client/README.md

     - Use `--privileged` or `--sysctl net.ipv4.conf.all.src_valid_mark=1`
 * If you get the error `RTNETLINK answers: Permission denied`:
     - Use `--sysctl net.ipv6.conf.all.disable_ipv6=0`
+    - Ensure `ip6_tables` module is loaded on the host.

             docker run -d \
                        --cap-add=NET_ADMIN \